ForEvolve/forevolve.github.io/_posts/en/2018-07-02-how-to-deploy-a-jekyll-website-in-azure-blob-storage-hosted-by-azure-static-website-using-a-vsts-continuous-deployment-pipeline-part-1.md

 In my humble opinion, Azure Storage is a great, cost effective, cloud storage offering from Microsoft (and no they dont pay me to say that).
 For example, the images of this very blog are delivered using a CDN and stored in Blob Storage on Azure.

+Initially, I planed a single article but it became very long very quickly, so I decided to split it into smaller chapters.
+For example, when I decided to split the article, I had 55 screenshots; only that made the page ultra long.
+But dont fear, there is some shorter parts (and lots of images); the article series focus on the DevOps part of the problem and how to implement it.

 Here is a diagram that explains the whole idea:<!--more-->

 ![How to deploy a Jekyll website in Azure blob storage hosted by Azure static website using a VSTS CD pipeline diagram](//cdn.forevolve.com/blog/images/2018/VSTS-jekyll-git-vsts-azure-flow.png)

+- The top red part describe a user requesting a page and the CDN delivering it.
+- The bottom blue part describe the Continuous Deployment pipeline; basically, what we will build in this article series.

 > At the day of the writing, the `Static Website` option is in `Preview`.

-Initially, I planed a single article but it became very long very quickly, so I decided to split it into smaller chapters.
-For example, when I decided to split the article, I had 55 screenshots; only that made the page ultra long.

 {% include jekyll-vsts-azure/toc.md currentIndex=1 %}